DTW Considers The Alternative German Big Three

 Deemed to be ‘too American’ it had alienated many of the company’s loyal, but conservative, client base who felt that the high prices being asked should have resulted in something less ‘flashy’.
 Also, instead of producing a recognisably different mid-range model, they had introduced what appeared to be a stripped down version of their top range 6 cylinder car, powered in many instances by harsh and ludicrously slow, diesel-engines.
 This affected perceptions of both vehicles and what geschäftsführer wanted to be seen driving a noisy taxi?

 By 1967 Mercedes were in serious trouble.
-Their products had become progressively more expensive and they had frittered away a fortune developing the hugely costly and impractical 600 limousine, a vanity project which which sold by the handful.
-Too late they had started work on their proposed W115 model, a car that would be pitched as an ‘affordable’ Mercedes, but they lacked the funds to bring it to production.
+Their products had become progressively more expensive and they had frittered away a fortune developing the hugely costly and impractical 600 limousine, a vanity project which sold by the handful.
+Too late they had started work on their proposed W115 model, a car that would be pitched as an ‘affordable’ Mercedes, but they now lacked the funds to bring it to production.

 Ever the opportunist, Carl Borgward jumped in and assumed control of Daimler-Benz.
-Mercedes’s excellent engineers were a welcome addition, as was the factory space.
+Mercedes’ excellent engineers were a welcome addition, as was the factory space.
 Initial promises that ‘the Mercedes name will survive’ were kept, but only appreciated by those who noticed that the road up to the Borgward factory in Bremen was renamed “Mercedes Strasse”.
 Borgward’s relentless subsequent progress needs no repeating here, and the formula remains successful to this day.
 A range of four well-styled, yet sober looking models using the best engineering.

 Over at BMW, the Quandt family, newly in control, found themselves in a quandary.
-Proposals were well advanced for a new model that intended to turn the company around, and Herbert Quandt was being asked to give it his approval.
+Proposals were well advanced for a new model that was intended to turn the company around, and Herbert Quandt was being asked to give it his approval.
 Shortly after it was presented to him, Quandt met with Hans Glas regarding the mooted takeover of BMW by Glas favoured by the Bavarian Government.
 Both men were unusually candid with each other, sharing their intentions for future models.

 Quandt looked at Glas’s elegant Frua proposals for a whole series of cars, hatchbacks, saloons, coupes powered by a family of innovative, belt driven OHC, 4 cylinders and V8s.
 Then he looked at his own company’s single ‘Neue Klasse’ proposal, with its odd tilted forward rear profile and quirky headlamp eyebrows.
 Combined with the knowledge that BMW’s own V8 had reached the end of the road, and that a 6 cylinder replacement would take several years to develop, he realised that Glas had him outgunned.
 Then and there he capitulated and, on a handshake, a ‘merger’ was agreed.

 Many have suggested with hindsight that much of this was bluff on the part of Glas.
 They didn’t actually have the funds or manufacturing facilities to realise these concepts without risking disastrous quality problems but, in any case, that is all hypothetical.
 With BMW’s extra factory space and confident investors, the Glas range was realised.
 Some underlying elements of the Neue Klasse BMW proposal were incorporated into the new Glas mid-sized saloon but the BMW name was relegated to the small economy cars and, when demand for these ceased, was allowed to quietly disappear.
-The Glas name has, of course, become synonymous with today’s elegantly designed sporting saloons and coupes that find an apparently insatiable worldwide clientele.
+The Glas name has, of course, become synonymous with today’s elegantly designed sporting saloons and coupes, vehicles that find an apparently insatiable worldwide clientele.

 Whilst NSU thrived on new ideas, Volkswagen stagnated.
 The board remained loyal to Dr Porsche’s rear-engined concept, though trying various designs to get away from the traditional Beetle shape.
 In the late Sixties a breakaway group within VW developed a small, front-wheel-drive concept, and VW even went so far as to hire the Italian Giugiaro to come up with a body design.
 The resulting ‘hatchback’ was poorly received by the board as ‘too Italian’ with one member commenting that ‘if customers wish to enter their cars through a rear door, they would buy our 1600 Variant over this poor copy of an English Morris’.